 To access the Internet Bill Pay service you will need to log on to the Tonawanda Valley Federal Credit Union Internet Home Banking service and then click on the Bill Payment button.

-You also agree that Tonawanda Valley Federal Credit Union may revoke your Internet Bill Pay and/or Internet Home Banking account access services if unauthorized account access and/or transactions occur as the apparent result of negligence in the safeguarding of the Account Number and PIN(s) belonging to you and/or your authorized user.
+You also agree that Tonawanda Valley Federal Credit Union may revoke your Internet Bill Pay and/or Internet Home Banking account access services if unauthorized account access and/or transactions occur as the apparent result of negligence in the safeguarding of the Account Number and Password(s) belonging to you and/or your authorized user.
 Further, you agree that, if Tonawanda Valley Federal Credit Union is notified that you have included Tonawanda Valley Federal Credit Union in the filing of a petition of bankruptcy, Tonawanda Valley Federal Credit Union may revoke or refuse to grant you Internet Bill Pay service and/or Tonawanda Valley Federal Credit Union Internet Home Banking account access to your account.

-If you tell Tonawanda Valley Federal Credit Union within two (2) Business Days after you learn of unauthorized access to your account(s) and/or that your Tonawanda Valley Federal Credit Union Internet Home Banking Account Number and PIN has been lost, stolen or compromised, you can lose no more than $50.00.
-If you fail to notify Tonawanda Valley Federal Credit Union within (2) Business Days after you learn of unauthorized access to your account(s) and/or that your Tonawanda Valley Federal Credit Union Internet Home Banking Account Number and PIN has been lost, stolen or compromised, and we can prove that we could have prevented the unauthorized access to your account(s), or use of your Tonawanda Valley Federal Credit Union Internet Home Banking Account Number and PIN had you notified us, you could lose as much as $500.00.
+If you tell Tonawanda Valley Federal Credit Union within two (2) Business Days after you learn of unauthorized access to your account(s) and/or that your Tonawanda Valley Federal Credit Union Internet Home Banking Account Number and Password has been lost, stolen or compromised, you can lose no more than $50.00.
+If you fail to notify Tonawanda Valley Federal Credit Union within (2) Business Days after you learn of unauthorized access to your account(s) and/or that your Tonawanda Valley Federal Credit Union Internet Home Banking Account Number and Password has been lost, stolen or compromised, and we can prove that we could have prevented the unauthorized access to your account(s), or use of your Tonawanda Valley Federal Credit Union Internet Home Banking Account Number and Password had you notified us, you could lose as much as $500.00.
 If your monthly statement or your online account detail reflect any transfers or payments that you did not make, tell us at once.
 If you do not tell us within sixty (60) days after the first statement which reflected an unauthorized transfer(s) or payment(s) was mailed to you, you may not get back any money you lost after the 60 days, provided that we can prove that we could have stopped someone from taking money if you had told us in time.

 It is our general policy to treat your account information as confidential.
 However, we will disclose information to third parties about your account or the transfers you make ONLY in the following situations: